mgomes/api_auth/README.md

 Once you've looked up the client's record via the access id, you can then verify whether or not the request is authentic.
-Typically, the access id for the client will be their records primary key in the DB that stores the record or some other public unique identifier for the client.
+Typically, the access id for the client will be their record's primary key in the DB that stores the record or some other public unique identifier for the client.

-Here's a sample method that can be used in a `before_filter` in a Rails app:
+Here's a sample method that can be used in a `before_filter` if your server is a Rails app:

     before_filter :api_authenticate